Consistency of Honest Decision Trees and Random Forests

 By considering the countable subclass $\widetilde{\CF}$ obtained by restricting the endpoints of the rectangles in $\mathcal{A}$ to rational numbers, it is easy to see that $\CF$ is pointwise separable in the sense of~\cite{VaartWellner}.
 Also, $\CF$ is a VC-class (see again~\cite{VaartWellner} for background).
 Indeed, for a function $f_A \in \CF$, the subgraph equals

-Hence the subgraphs of the functions in $\CF$ are of the form of a fixed set union a fixed set intersected with a set from $\mathcal{A}$.
+Hence the subgraphs of the functions in $\CF$ are of the form of a fixed set union a fixed set times a set from $\mathcal{A}$.
 From this observation, it is easy to see that $\CF$ is a VC-class of functions with the same VC-dimension as $\mathcal{A}$, namely $2d$ (see Appendix~\ref{sec:moreresults} for background).
-We may now apply a combination of Theorems 2.6.7 and 2.14.28 in~\cite{VaartWellner} to conclude that
+We may now apply a combination of Theorems 2.6.7 and 2.14.28 in~\cite{VaartWellner} (see also \cite{Talagrand1994}) to conclude that

 for $D(d)$ a constant that depends on the VC-dimension of $\CF$ only, which is a function of $d$.
 This result is easily extended to bounded responses satisfying $Y \in [0, M]$ by considering the scaled function class